-Can I get my restraining order enforced in Oregon?
-What are the requirements?
+Can I get my order of protection from NY enforced in another state?

 - It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you.*